mtkennerly/madamiru/docs/help/installation.md

   * To install or update: `cargo install --locked madamiru`

+  However, note that some features are not yet available in this version.
+  The prebuilt release uses a pre-release version of some dependencies, which is not possible when installing via Cargo.

   On Linux, this requires the following system packages, or their equivalents for your distribution: